 Growing up, I always thought lemons had to be grown in cold places.
 And the funny thing is I wasn’t alone.
 A lot of people actually thought the same.
 In fact, many still believe this citrus originated in the colder part of the world.
 So, clearly, the term “citrus” doesn’t tell us anything. 😂

 Now certain parts of Thailand do grow lemons but definitely not as much as their lime counterparts.
-We use lime a lot in the Thai cuisine.
+We use lime a lot in Thai cuisine.
 And when I say a lot, I mean A LOT.
-Although they're not exactly the same, you can definitely substitute lemons for limes in Thai cooking in many cases.
-But of course in certain dishes you really need to have that lime flavor and scent.
+Although they’re not exactly the same, you can definitely substitute lemons for limes in Thai cooking in many cases.
+But of course, in certain dishes you really need to have that lime flavor and scent.

 HOW TO GROW AND CARE FOR LEMON TREES IN THAILAND?

-Currently we have only 3 lemon trees, but we are no expert here.
+Currently, we have only 3 lemon trees, but we are no experts here.
 Two of them come from the original tree I bought 10 years ago through the method of air layering and are fruiting.
 (We sadly had to get rid of my much-loved first lemon tree because my mom needed the space we used to grow it for something else.)
 The other tree is a Eureka but still very young and not fruiting yet.